PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: User Study: Evaluating PrivacyMotiv's Impacts through Privacy UX Review

-\begin{enumerate} \item \textbf{Onboarding and Interview (20 minutes):} Prior to the study, participants were asked to complete a pre-session survey to collect basic demographic and professional information.
-The live session then began with a semi-structured interview to understand their professional backgrounds, familiarity with user flows, and experiences with design reviews in practice.

-\item \textbf{Privacy Review Tasks (25 minutes $\times$ 2):} Participants were sequentially assigned to one of the four counterbalanced groups.
-They performed two 25-minute privacy review tasks: one for each fictional application and under each condition.

-\paragraph{Scenario Setting.} For each task, we framed a realistic scenario by asking participants to imagine they were a UX designer working on a new, high-priority feature (Friend Activity or LIVE+) for an established product (WeMusic or NeighborNet).
-This framing mirrors a common industry practice where designers are tasked with designing features based on user research or business requirements, with the well-intentioned belief that they are serving user needs.

-\paragraph{Task Execution.} During the task, participants followed a think-aloud protocol to verbalize their reasoning and findings.
-They were required to document their findings, at least one privacy issue and one corresponding design suggestion, as free-form comments in a provided questionnaire.
-In the \textit{self-proposed approach} condition, participants could use any methods or external tools they chose and were asked to describe their process.
-In the \textit{PrivacyMotiv} condition, they were instructed to explore at least three different persona journeys to ensure sufficient engagement with the system.

-\item \textbf{Inter-Task Questionnaires (5 minutes $\times$ 2):} After each of the two review tasks, participants completed a brief questionnaire measuring their empathy toward users, intrinsic motivation of privacy review, and the perceived usefulness of the approach they had just used.

-\item \textbf{Post-Study Debrief Interview (20 minutes):} The session concluded with a final semi-structured interview.
-We asked participants to compare their experiences and preferences between the two conditions, discuss any differences in how they considered users, their attitude and understanding of privacy, and share their general thoughts on incorporating privacy considerations into design practice. \end{enumerate}
+Each study session lasted approximately 90 minutes and was conducted remotely via Zoom.
+Participants used their own devices and interacted with materials via shared Figma files and a web-based version of \textit{PrivacyMotiv}, simulating a realistic remote design setting.
+We adopted a within-subjects design where each participant completed two privacy review tasks under different conditions (\textit{Self-Proposed} and \textit{PrivacyMotiv-assisted}), with task order counterbalanced.
+In each condition, participants were tasked to review one fictional app feature and identified at least one privacy issue and one corresponding design suggestion within a 25-minute timebox, a duration informed by pilot testing and participants' own reports of typical design review cadences~\autoref{sec:context_results}.
+They completed a short evaluation survey at the end of each task.
+Participants followed a think-aloud protocol throughout, and sessions concluded with a semi-structured interview comparing the two conditions.

-This study protocol was approved by our institution's Institutional Review Board (IRB).
-Participants received \$75 as compensation for the 90-minute session, a suggest rate consistent with compensation practices in prior CHI studies involving professional designers~\cite{palani2022don, solyst2025conduit}.
+This study protocol was approved by the Institutional Review Board of Northeastern University (IRB\#25-05-32).
+Participants received \$75 as compensation for the 90-minute session, a rate consistent with compensation practices in prior CHI studies involving professional designers~\cite{palani2022don, solyst2025conduit}.
+A full description of the study procedure is provided in Appendix~\ref{appendix:user_study_procedure}.